Posts

 5. So if I had runflat fitted to my feet, then I would have been able to limp on.
 Albeit, at 50 mph.
 So the cars fitted with the run-flat system will not have a spare wheel, but the system will get most drivers out of trouble.
 So my opinion this is the worst system !

 6. car makers lower the weight of their vehicles by not fitting a spare wheel at all.
-The spare is replaced by a can of repair sealant.
-This sealant only works if the tyre has a small nail or screw impaled.
-So, anything larger such as a small cut or large hole can not be sealed.
+A can of repair sealant replaces the spare.
+This sealant only works if the tyre has a small nail or screw embedded in it.
+So, anything larger, such as a small cut or large hole, can not be sealed.

 7. So, leaving you no better off and still stuck at the side of the road.
 The “no spare system” was to lower the cars overall weight to cut back on the cars emissions !
 In my opinion then membership f one of the breakdown services is a must.
 Incidentally, when this repair sealant is used then the tyre has to be replaced as the cant be repaired.